samzhab/tonapi_wallet_explorer/README.md

-# TON Crypto Tax Reporting Suite
+# Crypto Tax Reporting Suite

-This suite of scripts helps with comprehensive crypto tax reporting for TON (The Open Network) wallets, including transaction processing, FMV calculations, and CRA-compliant report generation.
+This suite of scripts started out as a comprehensive crypto tax reporting for TON (The Open Network) wallets only, including transaction processing, FMV calculations, and CRA-compliant report generation.
+Now it supports more major blockchains, provided all trasactions are saved as csv.

 ## Key Features

-- **Transaction Processing**: Fetches and processes all wallet transactions
+- **Transaction Processing**: Fetches and processes all wallet transactions for TON
 - **FMV Integration**: Uses historical exchange rates from CoinGecko API
 - **CRA Compliance**: Generates tax reports meeting Canadian Revenue Agency requirements
 - **Automated Workflow**: Complete processing from raw transactions to final reports
 - **Error Handling**: Robust logging and validation throughout the process

-## Setup Instructions
+## Setup & Workflow

 ### Prerequisites